papermoonio/polkadot-ecosystem-docs-draft/docs/dev-tools/zombienet/testing.md

 ### Structure

 The test file is a text file with the extension `.zndsl`.
-The file is divided into two parts: the header and the body.
-The header contains the configuration of the network and the credentials to use.
-The body contains the tests to run.
+It is divided into two parts: the header and the body.
+The header contains the network configuration and the credentials to use, while the body contains the tests to run.

 The header is defined by the following fields: